wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 > * supports synonyms
 > * related posts metaBox in the Keyword edit page
 > * keywords in concern metaBox in the post edit page

 ---

-> ### new Features

-> * Keywords importer tool (Tools -> KTTG Importer), allows you to import keywords from third party plugins adding them to your glossary

----